 One of the contraindications relating to vitamin C supplementation is a glucose-6-phosphate dehydrogenase deficiency.
 This is an inherited condition where the individual doesn’t have the G6PD enzyme.
 G6PD helps the body to function normally and very high dose vitamin C infusions or very high dose liposomal vitamin C has a possibility of causing hemolytic anemia.

-Other contraindications include allergies to the sunflower or soy lecithins that are used in the liposomal process.
+Other contraindications include allergies to the sunflower lecithins that are used in the liposomal process.

 Those with iron overload issues should know that vitamin C increases the absorption of iron and can cause problems, therefore you should discuss this therapy with your doctor before beginning this therapy.
 Individuals who are pregnant, young children, and anyone taking blood thinning medications should discuss vitamin C therapy with their doctor before beginning although you will find that most doctors have very little experience with this protocol.